-i age zi
+Year 2013-US\$120,000

-Year 2013-US\$120,000 Year 2014-US\$120,000
+Year 2014-US\$120,000

-29. Decide on eligible fellowship applications in 2013 and 2014 based on the recommendations of the Fellowship Selection Panel.
-[ITTC Decision 4(XXVII)] The objective of the fellowship programme is to develop human resources and enhance professional expertise in member countries in tropical forestry and related disciplines, with a view to promoting sustainable management of tropical forests, efficient utilization and processing of tropical timber, and better economic information on the international trade in tropical timber.
-Eligible activities include: • Participation in short term training courses, training internships, study tours, lecture/demonstration tours and international/regional conferences; • Technical document preparation, publication and dissemination, such as manuals and monographs; and • Postgraduate studies.
-Estimated cost: US\$820,000 Expected funding sources: Voluntary Contributions Year 2013-US\$420,000 Year 2014-US\$400,000 Public institutions, communities and commercial entities have adequate forest management, planning, policy and business skills needed to implement SFM and engage in international trade Increase in the awareness of the contribution of SFM to economies Local communities are informed and able to participate in SFM policy development and related activities Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing among members Number of individuals receiving training or education Number of trained individuals per hectare of forest per country Number of visitors to ITTO's website 100-120 fellowships awarded in 2013 and 2014 Fellowship alumni network established Council
+30.Decide on eligible The objective of the fellowship programme is to Public Number of 100-120 fellowships Council

+fellowship applications develop human resources and enhance professional institutions, individuals awarded in 2013

+in 2013 and 2014 expertise in member countries in tropical forestry and communities and receiving training and 2014

+based on the related disciplines, with a view to promoting commercial or education Fellowship alumni

+recommendations of sustainable management of tropical forests, efficient entities have Number of network established

+the Fellowship utilization and processing of tropical timber, and better adequate forest trained network established

+Selection Panel. economic information on the international trade in management, individuals per

+[ITTC Decision tropical timber.
+Eligible activities include: planning, policy hectare of forest

+4(XXVII)] and business per country

+• Participation in short term training courses, skills needed to Number of

+training internships, study tours, implement SFM Number of visitors to ITTO's

+lecture/demonstration tours and and engage in website

+international/regional conferences; international website

+Technical document preparation, publication and trade

+dissemination, such as manuals and Increase in the

+monographs; and awareness of the

+Postgraduate studies. contribution of

+• Fosigraduale sidules.
+SFM to

+Estimated cost: US\$820,000 economies

+Expected funding sources: Voluntary Contributions Local

+Year 2013-US\$420,000 communities are

+Year 2014-US\$400,000 informed and

+able to

+participate in

+SFM policy

+development and

+related activities

+Increase in

+exchange of

+experiences,

+knowledge

+innovations in

+SFM, and

+promotion of

+trade and timber

+processing

+among members